daniel-stoychev/SoftUni/README.md

 # SoftUni
-This is repository for all HomeWordks and projects I do in SoftUni
+This is repository for all HomeWorks and projects I do in SoftUni